shubham-sharma25/Namaste-react/Episode 5 Lets get hooked/notes.md

 -if you inspect on the app, you will see the exact section of HTML element which is updated -a setState call causes the component to re-render

+Q: given a state variable const [A, setA] = useState(0), then how setState is able to update a const variable A?
+A: When setState happens, React will render the component with the new value of state, therefore the existing const variable is never changed

 DOM :

 Document object modal is a HTML tree structure of our application and can be found under the element tab on inspecting the app